Photo: West Point's campus

 “I’d be lying if I said I don’t or that I don’t think life would be easier if I went to another school,” he said.
 “But I think I took this path for a reason.
 I keep my head down and keep pushing.”

 Hopkins’ Fort Bragg’s stay overlapped with “All-American Week” readiness demonstrations that included the 82nd dropping 500 paratroopers from C-17 planes.
 The theme was “Jumping into History,” honoring the 75th anniversary of the famed 82nd dropping behind German lines ahead of the World War II D-Day invasion on Normandy’s French coast.

-Veterans, family members and community members in the Fayetteville area watched from grandstands at the parade grounds.
+Veterans, family members and community members watched from grandstands at the parade grounds.
 There was a football “homecoming” feel to the events.

 Hopkins hasn’t yet trained to jump, but he said he’s eager to earn a paratrooper’s red beret.
 What’s a jump from a plane compared to the pressure of the Army-Navy Game?